Tayshia Adams: The Bachelorette

+Philanthropy

+She works in partnership with Christian humanitarian organization World Vision.
+She sponsors two children in Kenya and Honduras via World Vision.
+In 2022, she traveled to Moldova to visit Ukrainian refugees.
+In December 2022, Adams created "All Things Possible" crossbody purse for World Vision to raise money for people at risk due to the Russian invasion of Ukraine.

+In 2023, Adams volunteered for Feeding America on Thanksgiving at the Urban Outreach Center in New York City.

 Personal life

 In 2015, Adams married Josh Bourelle; they divorced in 2017.
 In 2020, after meeting on The Bachelorette, she became engaged to Zac Clark.
 The couple broke up in November 2021.

 Her interests include real estate, architecture and interior design.
+In 2024, she completed her second New York City Marathon.